IMPACT OUR CITY

 Hope Initiative is currently seeking volunteers to serve in the following areas:

 Homework Helper – Partner one-one-one with a child or youth participant to listen to, pray for, and encourage him or her.
 Assist with homework on Tuesday evenings.
-We need tutors for a 3rd-grade girl, a 5th-grade boy, a 5th-grade girl, three 6th grade girls, a 9th-grade boy, a 10th-grade girl, an 11th-grade girl, an 11th-grade boy, and three substitute tutors.
+We need homework helpers for boys and girls, ages 6–11.

 Adult Partner – Partner one-on-one with an adult participant to listen to, pray for, and encourage him or her.
 You will go through the evening together Tuesdays during Hope Initiative and we ask that you contact your partner one other time each week (phone, text, email, etc.)

 Financial Coach – Individuals with a financial background partner with an individual or couple to offer financial coaching and empowerment for a fixed amount of time.